-Make your own chalkboard paint by mixing acrylic paint with Plaster of Paris.
+- Chalkboard Paint: Make your own chalkboard paint by mixing acrylic paint with plaster of Paris.
 Because you're starting with acrylic paint, the resulting chalkboard paint can be any color you like.
 Paint any hard, smooth surface to turn it into a chalkboard.

 Ideas for Using Your Homemade Paint

 Try to use your paint shortly after mixing it, at least until you know what kind of a shelf-life it has.
 And don't be afraid to experiment; you can always make more paint!

 - Homemade Stencils: Get ready to use your homemade paint by creating custom stencils.
 You can make them with paper, acetate or self-adhesive vinyl.

 - Chalkboard Window: Make this charming chalkboard with an old wood-frame window, substituting your homemade chalkboard paint for the store-bought stuff.

 - Puffy Paint It!: From window clings to jewelry to all kinds of 3-D effects, what can't you do with this crafter's favorite?
 Here are 10 clever and fun ideas to get your next project started.